thisisrandy/catan-randomizer/README.md

     settlement production is the same as basic settlements, per usual.
   - **VARIATION**: Treat all gold mines identically in the manner of your choosing.
 Remember to agree on this beforehand.
+- **Longest Road**: Since settling the _Far Islands_ requires long shipping routes, Longest Road is in play for all scenarios.
+- **Largest Army**: If playing with _CK_ (_Everything, Everywhere, All at Once_
+  scenarios), Largest Army is irrelevant, since Progress Cards instead of Development Cards are used.
+However, since the _Seafarers & Pirates_ scenarios exclude _CK_ and hence include Development Cards, Largest Army is in play.

 ## Other Features